bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

 THIS SLIDER SHOULD BE PART OF THE PRERIOUS SLIDE.
+AND IT SHOULD FILTER TO SHOW ONLY COVID PAPERS LIKE IN THE PREVIOUS SLIDE.
+NOT SURE HOW TO DO IT (DOUBLE FILTER, BY COVID_LABEL AND BY DATE)

 ```api
 encoding: